nippur72/apple1-videocard-lib/README.md

 ### Building the source code

-To link the library, simply `#include` the `tms9918.h` file from the `lib/` directory in your C source files.
+To link the library, simply `#include` the `tms9918.h` file in your C sources.
+The recommended way is to add the KickC command line switch `-includedir=thisrepo/lib` to your build script and then include the file with `#include <tms9918.h>`.

-Compile your sources with the KickC compiler, the `tools/` directory contains a `build.bat` script example for Windows.
+The the `tools/` directory contains a simple `build.bat` script example (for Windows) that you can customize to your needs.

+### Setting a machine target

-There are three configurations you can target with the switches `-t target -targetdir thisrepopath/kickc` of the KickC compiler:
+There are three configurations you can target with the switches `-t target -targetdir thisrepo/kickc` of the KickC compiler:

 - `apple1`
 - `apple1_jukebox`